MicrosoftDocs/azure-docs/articles/iot-hub/monitor-iot-hub-reference.md

 ### Supported aggregations

-The **Aggregation Type** column in each table corresponds to the default aggregation that is used when the metric is selected for a chart or alert.
+The **Aggregation Type** column in the table corresponds to the default aggregation that is used when the metric is selected for a chart or alert.

 :::image type="content" source="./media/monitor-iot-hub-reference/aggregation-type.png" alt-text="Screenshot showing aggregation for metrics.":::